 17. QUIXEL’S LICENSE TO USER INTELLECTUAL PROPERTY.
 You grant Quixel an irrevocable, sublicensable, perpetual, worldwide, royalty-free right and license to use such Customer Assets for marketing and promotional purposes.
 You represent and warrant that You have all necessary rights to grant the such licenses to Quixel.

 18. LICENSE RESTRICTIONS.
 You agree not to (i) attempt to reverse engineer, decompile, translate, or disassemble the Service or related software or materials; (ii) rent, lease, or transfer the Service, or related software or materials; (iii) perform and/or disclose the results of any performance benchmarks of the Service or related software or materials to any third party without Quixel’s prior written consent.
 You agree to abide by all applicable laws and regulations in using the Service.
-You expressly agree that you shall not: (a) use the Service for any illegal purpose; (b) use the Service in any manner which violates the rights of a third party, including without limitation intellectual property rights; or (c) use the Service in any manner that breaches the AgreementEULA.
+You expressly agree that you shall not: (a) use the Service for any illegal purpose; (b) use the Service in any manner which violates the rights of a third party, including without limitation intellectual property rights; or (c) use the Service in any manner that breaches the Agreement.
 Nor mayYou take any action that imposes an unreasonable or disproportionately large load on the Service, System or servers etc. You may not without specific prior written consent from Quixel use your own or third-party software to modify any content appearing within the Service or its environment or change how the Service is used.
 You may not, without express permission, use the Service or any information accessible through the System, to bypass the System login architecture or create or provide any other means through which the System may be accessed and/or the Services may be used by others.

 19. ELECTRONIC COMMUNICATIONS.
 When you use the Service, or access Quixel through any Third Party Service Provider or send e-mails to us etc., you are communicating with us electronically.
 You consent to receiving communications from us electronically and communicate with us electronically.
 We will communicate with you by e-mail or by posting notices in the Service or by other means Quixel finds suitable.
 You agree that all agreements, notices, disclosures and other communications that we provide to you electronically satisfy any legal requirement that such communications be in writing.
 Your communications will not be stored longer than is necessary for the purposes of performing the Agreement.